MysteryPancake/Houdini-OpenCL/README.md

 <img src="./images/execution_diagram.png" width="800">

-For reference, here's the kernel from the diagram above:
+For reference, here's the kernel in the diagram above in plain OpenCL:

 ```cpp
 kernel void kernelName(